Green Dealflow » The Green Dealflow blog » Considerations When Building A Solar Farm

 Future demand for solar

 In the EU, the total solar power capacity reached 259,99 GW, up from 204,09 GW the year before.
-The EU predicts that it can manage to reach a total solar capacity of 320 GW by 2025 and almost 600 GW 2030, leaving plenty of space for more growth.
+The EU predicts that it can manage to reach a total solar capacity of 320 GW by 2025 and almost 600 GW by 2030, leaving plenty of space for more growth.

 The really encouraging aspect of solar farm development is how accessible it is to private individuals when compared to fossil fuel energy production.
-Granted, establishing a solar farm is a cost intensive investment, however, routes to third party investment are becoming more accessible as we’ll explore later on in this article.
+Granted, establishing a solar farm is a cost-intensive investment, however, routes to third-party investment are becoming more accessible as we’ll explore later on in this article.
 Further to this, the cost of generating solar energy becomes cheaper with every passing year due to advances in technology and the widespread production of solar generation components.

 How do you make money from a solar farm?